gongyiling/FHashTable/README.md

 1. When initializing, all elements in the array are formed into a binary tree in the order of subscripting.
 2. When inserting, let the binary tree assign us an element closest to the bucket and insert it.
 ## Performance
-the benchmark environment: VS2019 + WIN10 + Intel Core i7 7700
+the benchmark environment: VS2019 + WIN10 + Intel Core i7 7700, TMap comes from UE4.24, TSherwoodHashTable is implemented based on https://github.com/skarupke/flat_hash_map/blob/master/flat_hash_map.hpp.
+TSherwoodMap data is incomplete, this is because when N exceeds 500K, TSherwoodMap memory explodes, so there is no data.

 ### FindSuccess
 one hash table, find per element once.